-Who lives here?
-Include demographic information.
-What are the primary employment opportunities?
+Include demographic information of existing residents.
 What is unique about this place?
-Why do people choose to live here?
+Why do people choose to live on campus?
 Do particular buildings, open spaces, or streets hold particular meaning?
 What are the strengths of the site (physical, social)?
 Does the site have unmet potential?
-What are the issues and challenges of the site and adjacent neighborhoods?
+What are the issues and challenges of the site and adjacent areas?
 How might planning, streetscape design, and architectural and landscape design enhance what is there?
-Are there particular facilities that the town or neighborhood need?
-Are there concerns about the future?
+Are there particular facilities that the residents and users need?
 Note any viable businesses near the site.

-Urban analysis:
+Campus analysis:

-Be able to diagram edges, landmarks, nodes, districts, and paths according Kevin Lynch in Image of the City.
-How does the site interconnect to other sites or neighborhoods?
+Diagram edges, landmarks, nodes, districts, and paths according Kevin Lynch in Image of the City.
+How does the site interconnect to other sites or the community?
 What are the most significant transportation links (by car, public transit, bike, on foot)?
 Are there significant view corridors to water, mountains, or other landmarks?